bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ### Packages

-We create subfolders that covers web and native and we separate them by the domain (we feel) they belong to.
-For instance we have created a subfolder for everything regarding the profile page, and another folder for things that travel suggestions (called journey).
+We create subfolders that cover web and native and we separate them by the domain (we feel) they belong to.
+For instance, we have created a subfolder for everything regarding the profile page, and another folder for things that travel suggestions (called journey).
 By doing it this way we are able to easier compare the components and share the business logic across web and native without too much overhead.
-In addition to the domain packages we have a `client-app` and `client-web` folder which is the entry point for the different applications.
+In addition to the domain packages we have a `client-app` and `client-web` folder which are the entry points for the different applications.

 Here is a rough snippet of our structure: